Is Blogging Dead? Yea, Kind of…

 Is Blogging Dead?

-Blogging is not dead if your intention is to use a blog as a form of content marketing to drive leads, sales, affiliate commissions and subscribers.
-It’s more effective and simple than ever because Google has gotten more sophisticated at finding and ranking content that deserves to rank.
+Blogging is not dead if your intention is to use a blog and website as a form of content marketing to drive leads, sales, affiliate commissions and subscribers by being helpful and useful to your audience.